 Another reason for the decline in stomach cancer is increased use of antibiotics to treat infection with Helicobacter pylori bacteria, which may be a major cause of the disease.

 - Previous stomach surgery (such as the removal of stomach tissue due to an ulcer)

 - Stomach polyps

-- Menetrier's disease: associated with low production of stomach acids
+- Menetrier's disease, linked with low levels of stomach acids

 - Rare conditions, such as Lynch syndrome or familial adenomatous polyposis